shenfcStanley/QAChat_Prototype/Evaluation.md

 | Others-Augmented | "Did the study mention any potential long-term side effects of HER2-targeted treatment, and how were they monitored?" |

+#### Business Metrics
+- Mean response time (sec): 50.47
+- Mean LLM-based score (1-5): 4.25
+- Mean Human-level score (1-5): 4.19
+- Acceptable Answer Rate (Human Score ≥ 4): 81.2%
+- Acceptable Answer Rate (LLM ≥ 4): 87.5%

+### Human vs. LLM Score Correlation

+To estimate the reliability of using LLM for automatic scoring, Pearson correlation was calculated between human-labeled and LLM-based scores.

+- **Correlation**: 0.82

+This suggests that LLM-based scoring can be used as a reasonable proxy for expert review in future iterations.

+### 🚀 Next Steps and Future Evaluation Plans

+- Extend evaluation to include all three embedding models in a side-by-side comparison.
+- Increase query volume and include multi-hop reasoning questions.
+- Incorporate real-world user feedback and satisfaction tracking (e.g., thumbs up/down in UI).
+- Perform expert adjudication of borderline cases and add qualitative annotations.